OverGravy/Tree-ller/README.md

 ## Type of tree implemented so far:

-- Research binary tree (BT)
+- Binary Search Tree (BST)

 ## Operation implemented in BT so far:

 - Insertion
-- Cancel     (need to be fixed)
+- Cancel
 - Search
+- Pre-order travel
+- In-order travel
+- Post-order travel
+- Level travel

-# Binary Tree data structure
+# Binary Tree data structure and operation

 The binary tree is realized as a structure composed by a root node and a pointer to the left and right child.
 The key value will be a positive int number for an easy comparasion.
 This type of trre implement different type of operation privaliging the recursive approach.
 Traveling the tree is done in three different way: pre-order (implemented with stack), in-order (implemented with stack) and post-order (implemented with stack) por-level(implement with queue) The tree will be printed in a graphical way using the SFML library.

 # How to run the project